Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/spells/shield-of-faith.md

 aliases: ["Shield of Faith"]
 SourceType: "Spell"
 NoteIcon: spell
-BookSource: Player's Handbook p.
-275. Available in the SRD and the Basic Rules.
+BookSource: "Player's Handbook p.
+275. Available in the SRD and the Basic Rules."
 ---
 # Shield of Faith
 *1st-level, Abjuration*